grafana/grafana/docs/sources/explore/trace-integration.md

 ## Trace view

-Grafana's trace view provides an overview of a a request as it traverses services in your architecture or distributed system.
+Grafana's trace view provides an overview of a request as it travels through your system.
 The following sections provide detail on various elements of the trace view.

 {{< figure src="/media/docs/tempo/screenshot-grafana-trace-view.png" class="docs-image--no-shadow" max-width= "900px" caption="Trace view" >}}